tyler-johnson/pouchdb-design/README.md

 ```
 design.list( name, fn ) → this
+design.list( listObj ) → this
 ```

 Adds a list method to the design document under `name`.
+Several list methods can be set using an object.

 #### design.show()

 ```
 design.show( name, fn ) → this
+design.show( showObj ) → this
 ```

 Adds a show method to the design document under `name`.
+Several show methods can be set using an object.

 #### design.update()

 ```
 design.update( name, fn ) → this
+design.update( updateObj ) → this
 ```

 Adds a update method to the design document under `name`.
+Several update methods can be set using an object.

 #### design.filter()

 ```
 design.filter( name, fn ) → this
+design.filter( filterObj ) → this
 ```

 Adds a filter method to the design document under `name`.
+Several filter methods can be set using an object.

 #### design.validate()